mborik/portfolio/src/experience/sudolabs.md

   {
     caption: "sudolabs",
     title: "Sudolabs, Košice",
-    description: "<b>Experts in building software products for startups & corporations.</b><br>
+    description: "<b>Experts in building software products for startups &amp; corporations.</b><br>
       In Sudolabs are code quality, performance and visual output equally important.
-We reviewing every line written, discussing optimizations and applying best practices so we are able to scale our products, save costs and elevate the expansion process.<br>
+We reviewing every line written, discussing optimizations and applying best practices so we are able to scale our products, save costs and elevate the expansion process.
-      Use arrows or cursor keys to navigate through the participated projects...",
+      <p style='margin-top:1rem'>Use arrows or cursor keys to navigate through the participated projects...</p>",
     layout: "6",
     files: [
       { image: ../images/companies/sudolabs/intro.jpg },